yapcm96/SimpleLoginApp/README.md

   - Similarly, if the credentials are incorrect a Toast message will display to say the credentials are incorrect.

 - ListView
-  - A simple listview to display hardcoded information.
+  - A simple listview to display hardcoded information on successful login (login button navigates to a new activity)